-A Brief History of the CB Inn
+A brief history of the Charles Bathurst Inn

 Charles Bathurst, Lord of the Manor in the 18th Century, gave his name to the CB Inn.
 He opened out many new lead mines and his initials were stamped on the pigs of lead.